Click Here To Schedule A Consultation

 Poor Hygienic Practices: You may be more likely to develop zits on your back if you do not practice proper hygiene.
 After a workout or any intense sweating, sweat can get trapped on the surface of the skin if you stay in sweaty clothes or do not shower right away.
 Sweat that remains on the surface of the skin can trap bacteria on the skin and lead to a breakout.
 Additionally, if you do not change your sheets and pillowcases frequently, dirt, dead skin cells, and other debris can remain on the surface and clog the pores.

 Diet: Diets that are high on the glycemic index, meaning rich in carbohydrates and sugars, can trigger acne breakouts.
-Foods that increase your blood sugar level, including bread, sugary pastries, cereals, milk, and soda, can also lead to an increased likelihood of back acne breakouts.
-Limiting intake of these types of food may help to reduce bacne.
+Foods that increase your blood sugar level, including bread, sugary pastries, cereals, milk, and soda, can also increase the likelihood of back acne breakouts.
+Limiting intake of these types of food may help to reduce acne.

 Friction: Acne mechanica is a type of acne that is more likely to occur when there is friction between an article of clothing or equipment and the skin.
 This type of acne breakout is especially exacerbated when there is sweat in the area.
 As an example, when it comes to the back specifically, back acne breakouts often tend to form in the area where the shoulder straps of a backpack rub against the back.
 Similar breakouts can occur when there is close skin contact with other sports equipment or tight clothing.

-Medication: Some prescription medications can increase your likelihood of developing body acne, including corticosteroids, androgens (also known as male hormones), and lithium.
+Medication: Some prescription medications can increase your likelihood of developing body acne, including corticosteroids, progestin contraceptives, lithium, and more.

 Skin care: Skin care products, such as some lotions and creams, may have a high oil content and can, therefore, contribute to producing excess sebum and clogging your pores.
 Patients with acne-prone skin should ensure that their skincare products are labeled as non-comedogenic, which means that they will not clog the pores.
 Some patients with back acne may scrub their backs to exfoliate, but instead of clearing bacne, the friction can actually exacerbate the condition by irritating the skin.

-High Stress: Patients who are struggling with a stressful environment or anxiety may be more likely to develop acne breakouts across the body.
-Stress can lead to the overproduction of certain hormones, which can then trigger the increased production of sebum from the oil glands.
-This increased sebum production can clog the pores and contribute to bacne and other acne breakouts.
+Stress: Patients who struggle with a stressful environment or anxiety may be more likely to develop acne breakouts across the body.
+Stress can lead to the overproduction of certain hormones, which can trigger the increased production of sebum from the oil glands.
+This increased sebum production can clog the pores and contribute to acne and other acne breakouts.

 How can a Dermatologist Remove Back Acne?

 When navigating the many treatment options for back acne, it is best to begin by consulting a board-certified dermatologist, such as Dr. Green.
 Dr. Green can help determine the combination of oral medications, skincare products, in-office procedures, and topical treatments that will work best for your type of acne and lifestyle.
 Patients with severe acne or recurring breakouts may require stronger medication than patients for whom breakouts are less severe.
-For those struggling with severe acne, Dr. Green can prescribe antibiotic topical or oral medication or recommend more targeted treatment, such as acne surgery.
+For those struggling with back acne, Dr. Green can prescribe topical or oral medication or recommend in-office procedures such as acne surgery, chemical peels, and HydraFacials.
 Dr. Green can also recommend the best non-comedogenic skincare, including cleansers, benzoyl peroxide-based gels, and sunscreens, available from her proprietary MGSKINLABs, Inc. line of products.

 JH 22 accutane BACK MGWatermark

-While some of the risk factors for developing acne are biological, such as family history or changes in hormones, many risk factors are behavioral.
-They can thus be adjusted in order to decrease the risk of acne on the back.
+While some risk factors for developing acne are biological, such as family history or changes in hormones, many risk factors are behavioral.
+Thus, they can be adjusted to decrease the risk of acne on the back.
+Some of the lifestyle changes that you can make to reduce back acne include the following:

 Hygienic Practices: One way to prevent back acne is to improve your hygienic practices, particularly surrounding workouts and other activities that make you sweat.
 To start, it is better to wear moisture-wicking, loose-fitting workout clothes during activities rather than tight clothing that traps sweat.
 Breathable fabrics will help to reduce the amount of sweat being trapped on the surface of the skin.
 Further, it is best to shower as soon as possible after a workout in order to wash away any sweat that has remained on your skin.
 Dr. Green recommends the use of an oil-free body wash.
 If showering isn’t possible immediately after exercise, it is recommended to use cleansing wipes to remove as much sweat as possible before changing out of dirty workout clothes.